 As She Fought Mental Illness, She Found Love Along The Way

-Amanda Farrell struggled with mental illness for much of her adolescence.
+Amanda Farrell struggled with mental illness for much of her life.

 When she was 18, she jumped in a lake because a voice in her head told her to.
 EMTs pulled her out and treated her for hypothermia.
 She was later placed in a psychiatric ward and committed by the state.